 Stephen B. White, JD

-With over 15 years as an executive in commercial healthcare products and services, combined with experience as a commercial attorney and CPA, Mr. White sees brain health and performance as the next “big thing” to improve how we all think, work, and live.
-He works with strategic partners and in-house experts to build scalable services and assessments, and commercialization opportunities.
+With over 15 years as an executive in commercial healthcare products and services, combined with his experience as a commercial attorney and CPA, Steve sees brain health and performance as the next “big thing” to improve how we all think, work and live.
+He works with strategic partners and in-house experts to build scalable services, assessments and commercialization opportunities.

 Publications and Significant Legal Matters

 Tips for CEOs: Habits to Continuously Improve Your Brain Health